Monitoring, Analysis and Modeling

 - Stephen V. Stehman; email@example.com

-statistics, environmental sampling, map accuracy assessment, inventory
+environmental sampling, map accuracy assessment, environmental monitoring; applied statistics

 - John C. Stella; firstname.lastname@example.org